PHP-Bergen/phpbergen_202501/README.md

 ## Examples

-Code examples on how to use PHP Attributes.
-Most of the code will run as expected though here is a few hits.
+This repo contain code examples on how to use PHP Attributes.
+Most of the code will run as expected from repository root and inside `/src`, though here is a few hits.

 The PHP Bergen command line application uses Symfony console component.
 Run it with `./phpbergen`.